ukandrewc/Webview2.Winforms.DOM/README.md

 WVBrowser.EnsureWebView2(Environment)
 ```
 ### Major update with breaking changes
-Default DOM events have changed and now need to add using AddEventHandler
+Default DOM events have changed and now need to added using AddEventHandler

 Added support for accessing iFrames, including FrameLoaded and FrameCompleted events